NASA — National Aeronautics and Space Administration

 - Negative mass generated by electric charges

 IS THE BIEFELD-BROWN EFFECT ANTIGRAVITY?

-If we define the Biefeld-Brown effect merely as a charged asymmetric capacitor with larger positively charged plate, then even if it fly up, or down (fig.3 above), as in the above example, it is not antigravity (or gravity) yet, because in order to do it, it also needs external magnetic field that is perpendicular to its electric field.
-So, only within Earth’s magnetic field the Biefeld-Brown effect becomes antigravity, or gravity (see fig.3), depending on its positive plate up or down orientation.
-The capacitor depicted in the fig.3 below needs to be, of course, asymmetric:
+If we define the Biefeld-Brown effect merely as an asymmetric capacitor with larger positively charged plate, then even if it fly up, or down (see fig.3 below), it is not antigravity (or gravity) yet, because in order to do it, it also needs external magnetic field that is perpendicular to its electric field.
+So, only within Earth’s magnetic field the Biefeld-Brown effect becomes antigravity, or gravity (fig.3), depending on its positive plate up or down orientation.
+The capacitor depicted in fig.3 below needs to be, of course, asymmetric:

 It is exactly the same scenario like with the horizontally spinning gyroscope.
 Spinning gyroscopes alone, by themselves do not produce any antigravity, but within Earth’s electric and magnetic fields that are perpendicular, it is antigravity that keeps the spinning gyroscope from falling under the force of gravity while it is rotating (precessing) horizontally, its angular momentum being also in a plane perpendicular to Earth’s electric field lines.